begla/Intrinsic/README.md

 12. Execute "CopyDllsToAppDir_Debug.bat" and "CopyDllsToAppDir_Release.bat"
 13. Execute "Config.bat" to create a Visual Studio 2015 solution file and all project configurations

 14. If everything went well, you'll find the solution in the newly created "build" folder.
-You can also use one of the many build scripts: "Build_Release.bat", ... to get started
+    NOTE: You can also use one of the many build scripts: "Build_Release.bat", ... to get started
 15. Execute "Intrinsic.exe" or "IntrinsicEd.exe" in the "app" directory - yey!
 ```